koso-app/KosoRx5-Android/README.md

 # RX5 communication example for Android

-- We use bluetooth classic to communicate between Android and Rx5
+This project demonstrate how we are able to create an Android project to communicate with Koso RX5 device.
+We use bluetooth classic to communicate between Android and Rx5 (which is difference in iOS).

+## Communication flow

+We uses 3 commands for RX5 communication, including:

 - When connected with RX5, two commands will be received by App:
     - RuntimeInfo1Command (contains speed, rpm, battery voltage, fuel consumption, gear and fuel level data.)
     - RuntimeInfo2Command (contains odo, trip1, trip2 and some other statistics info.)
-- App take responsibility to calculate real-time navigation info and send to RX5
+- App takes responsibility to calculate real-time navigation info and send to RX5
     - NaviInfoCommand (used to send road name, turn direction and distance info to RX5)

-## Communication flow

 ```mermaid
 sequenceDiagram